Art References are an Artist’s best friend. This is why I’ve compiled this post with over 27 resources for artists to use for their artwork!

 Apps for iOS (iPad, iPhone)

-Handy Art Reference Tool - Same as above, perfect for drawing hands and heads!
+- Handy Art Reference Tool – Same as above, perfect for drawing hands and heads!
 Even though it’s a paid art reference app, it’s quite worth the investment in my opinion.

-Magic Poser Art Pose Tool - Free tool that lets you pose your characters (and there are several different characters).
+- Magic Poser Art Pose Tool – This is a free tool that lets you pose your characters (and there are several different characters).
 Includes a variety of props to reference, a really nice tool, give it a try!